Towada Barayaki

 1. Towada Barayaki

-Speaking of Aomori's B-class gourmet food, it is the B-class gourmet restaurant that gained fame by winning the Gold Grand Prix at the B-1 Grand Prix in Koriyama held in Koriyama City, Fukushima Prefecture in 2014.
-However, the birthplace of barayaki is said to be Misawa City, not Towada City, and the Towada Chamber of Commerce and Industry registered barayaki as a trademark, which sparked a conflict between Towada City and Misawa City.
+Speaking of B-class gourmet food from Aomori, it is a B-class gourmet dish that made a name for itself when it won the Gold Grand Prix at the B-1 Grand Prix in Koriyama, held in Koriyama City, Fukushima Prefecture in 2014.
+However, Barayaki is said to have originated in Misawa City, not Towada City, and the Towada Chamber of Commerce and Industry's trademark registration of Barayaki sparked a conflict between Towada City and Misawa City

 Towada Barayaki

-Barayaki is literally a dish in which pork belly (originally beef belly, but some restaurants use pork, sheep, or horse belly) and onions are stir-fried in a spicy soy sauce-based sauce until the moisture evaporates. is.
+Barayaki is literally a dish made by slowly frying belly meat (originally beef belly, though some restaurants use pork, lamb, or horse belly) and onions in a spicy soy sauce-based sauce until all the moisture has evaporated.

-The history of roasted pork belly dates back to the post-war period, when beef was a luxury ingredient and difficult to obtain for the common people, but the market was a place where products discarded by the U.S. military, such as pork belly and offal, were easily available at low prices.
+The history of barayaki dates back to the post-war period, when beef was a luxury item and difficult for ordinary people to obtain, but US military surplus beef belly and offal were readily available at low prices.

-Barayaki is the best way to go with rice, or to toast with your family and friends over a glass of cold beer or shochu high.
-It is a B-class gourmet dish that is famous nationwide, so it is a must-try dish when you visit Aomori Prefecture.
+Barayaki is delicious with rice, of course, but also when toasting with family and friends over a cold beer or chuhai.
+It is a nationally famous B-grade gourmet dish, so it is a must-try dish when visiting Aomori Prefecture.

 INFORMATION